dwtcourses/dq-oag-sftp-python/README.md

 - SFTP LIST and check against a table in RDS PostgreSQL, add if required
 - SFTP GET from a remote SFTP server
 - Running virus check on each file pulled from SFTP by sending them to ClamAV API
-- AWS S3 PUT files to an S3 bucket
+- AWS S3 PUT files to S3 buckets

 ## Dependencies